Akira-bug/H3MA-Score-Keeper/README.md

 In order to run this application you must install Vagrant and Virtual box to provision and run the virtual machines's that power the application.

 ## How to run the application:
+To get started, open VirtualBox and the command prompt, or other terminal.
+If VirtualBox is not open, provisioning the VMs will often timout, and the application may not launch correctly.

 1. Download or clone the repository:
 ```
 git clone https://github.com/Akira-bug/H3MA-Score-Keeper.git